-Benefits from OSHA training
+Benefits of OSHA Training

 Being OSHA compliant has an array of benefits thanks to the company’s esteemed reputation across various industries.
 Their courses are always reflecting the current state of the industry so you can be assured that nothing in the training is outdated or false.

-Whether you are part of a small or large company, there are training programs available and they will provide priceless information and knowledge.
+Whether you are part of a small or large company, there are training programs available, and they will provide priceless information and knowledge.

 The first major benefit is that there are a reduced number of workplace accidents which is thanks to the further understanding of identifying and avoiding any hazards in the workplace.